Doaaxv/react-project/README.md

 ### Acknowledgments

-I would like to thank my instructors for being patience with me and helping me find an API, and for their constant encouragements and motivation.
+I would like to thank my instructors for being patience with me, helping me find an API, guiding me through this project and for their constant encouragements and motivation.
 Also, I would like to thank my classmates for their help and support.

 ### References

 - [@material-ui/core](https://www.npmjs.com/package/@material-ui/core)
 - [react-compound-sider](https://www.npmjs.com/package/react-compound-sider)
 - [codesandbox example](https://codesandbox.io/rangeslider-with-histogram-voos8)